 Before joining the LMC staff, Shipe was the Wide Receiver Coach for three years at his Alma Mater, Humboldt State University (HSU).

-Before joining the coaching ranks, Coach Shipe was a Quarterback at HSU, for two years, where he earned Conference Player of the Year and Team MVP in 1995.
+Before joining the coaching ranks, Coach Shipe was a Quarterback at HSU for two years, where he earned Conference Player of the Year and Team MVP in 1995.
 Prior to HSU, Shipe played Quarterback at Los Medanos College (‘92 and ‘93) and was named the Team MVP in 1993.
-Coach Shipe is a 1992 graduate of Pittsburg High School, and Quarterback of the Pirates during their 1991 North Coast Section Championship win over De La Salle.
+Coach Shipe is a 1992 graduate of Pittsburg High School, and Quarterback for the Pirates during their 1991 North Coast Section Championship win over De La Salle.

 Coach Alatorre has a career record of 35-23-2, and an impressive BVAL league record of 24-11, which includes BVAL titles during the 2003 and 2006 seasons, Alatorre's 2006 team started the season 0-2-1 but rallied to win six of their last seven games, capturing their second league title in four years.
 The 2003 team finished the season 9-1.

 Coach Alatorre is a graduate of Pittsburg High School (1992) and was a member of the 1991 North Coast Section champion Pirates team which defeated De La Salle.
 Alatorre was a prep star in both football and track before moving on to Sonoma State University where he played four years of football.

 Alatorre graduated from Sonoma State in 1996, with a double major in Communications and Multi-Cultural Studies, he earned his Master's degree from the University of San Francisco in Education and has been a teacher in the Pittsburg Unified School District for the past 11 years.